-This section will reflect information obtained from the Federal Interagency Committee on Education (FICE).
+This section will reflect information obtained from the Federal Interagency Committee on Education.
 The Federal Interagency Committee on Education was established by executive order in 1982.
-The executive order directed the committee to "study and make recommendations for assuring effective coordination of Federal programs, policies, and administrative practices affecting education."
+The executive order directed the committee to "study and make recommendations for assuring effective coordination of federal programs, policies and administrative practices affecting education."

 The executive order set five goals for the committee:

-In addition the US Department of Education, there are eleven cabinet-level agencies that participate (the Departments of Agriculture, Commerce, Defense, Energy, Health and Human Services, Housing and Urban Development, Interior Transportation and Treasury), and several non-cabinet agencies.
+In addition the U.S. Department of Education, there are 11 cabinet-level agencies that participate (the Departments of Agriculture, Commerce, Defense, Energy, Health and Human Services, Housing and Urban Development, Interior Transportation and Treasury) and several noncabinet agencies.

 Department of Energy

-- US Department of Energy Einstein Fellowship Program The Albert Einstein Distinguished Educator Fellowship Program is a ten-month distinguished educator fellowship for K-12 mathematics and science teachers.
+- U.S. Department of Energy Einstein Fellowship Program: The Albert Einstein Distinguished Educator Fellowship Program is a 10-month distinguished educator fellowship for K-12 mathematics and science teachers.
 Selected teachers spend up to one year in a congressional office or a federal agency.
-Agencies that have participated include: the Department of Energy (DOE), the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the National Institutes of Health (NIH), the Department of Education (ED), National Institute of Standards and Technology (NIST), the White House Office of Science and Technology Policy (OSTP), and the National Oceanic and Atmospheric Administration (NOAA).
+Agencies that have participated include the Department of Energy, the National Science Foundation, the National Aeronautics and Space Administration, the National Institutes of Health, the Department of Education, National Institute of Standards and Technology, the White House Office of Science and Technology Policy, and the National Oceanic and Atmospheric Administration.
 The fellows provide their educational expertise, years of experience, and personal insights to these offices.

-- U.S. Department of Energy, National Science Bowl ® The National Science Bowl® is a highly visible educational event and academic competition among teams of high school students who attend science seminars and compete in a verbal forum to solve technical problems and answer questions in all branches of science and math.
+- U.S. Department of Energy, National Science Bowl: The National Science Bowl® is a highly visible educational event and academic competition among teams of high school students who attend science seminars and compete in verbal forums to solve technical problems and answer questions in all branches of science and math.
 The regional and national events encourage student involvement in math and science activities, improve awareness of career options in science and technology, and provide an avenue of enrichment and reward for academic science achievement.

-- US Department Of Energy, Energy Education and Training DOE provides educational and training resources on energy, particularly energy efficiency and renewable energy for teachers, and parents, students, school administrators, energy professionals, and homeowners.
+- U.S. Department of Energy, Energy Education and Training: The DOE provides educational and training resources on energy, particularly energy efficiency and renewable energy for teachers, and parents, students, school administrators, energy professionals and homeowners.

-- US Department of Energy, Energy Education Resources: Kindergarten Through 12th Grade Energy Education Resources: Kindergarten Through Twelfth Grade is published by the National Energy Information Center (NEIC), a service of the Energy Information Administration (EIA), to provide students, educators, and other information users a list of generally available free or low-cost energy-related educational materials.
+- U.S. Department of Energy, Energy Education Resources: Kindergarten Through 12th Grade: Energy Education Resources: Kindergarten Through Twelfth Grade is published by the National Energy Information Center, a service of the Energy Information Administration, to provide students, educators and other information users a list of generally available free or low-cost energy-related educational materials.
 The entries are listed alphabetically by organization title.
-Each entry includes the address, telephone number, and description of the organization and the energy-related materials available.
-Most of the entries also include Internet (web) and electronic mail (email) addresses.
-In the back of the book there is a subject index cross-referenced by number to the alphabetical entries.
+Each entry includes the address, telephone number and description of the organization and the energy-related materials available.
+Most of the entries also include internet and email addresses.
+In the back of the book, there is a subject index cross-referenced by number to the alphabetical entries.

 Appalachian Regional Commission

-- Appalachian Regional Commission Education and Training Education and training are driving forces behind Appalachia's economic growth, preparing students and workers to compete successfully in the world economy.
-Here one will find information and resources to help the community strengthen its education and training systems.
+- Appalachian Regional Commission Education and Training: Education and training are driving forces behind Appalachia's economic growth, preparing students and workers to compete successfully in the world economy.
+Information and resources are available to help the community strengthen its education and training systems.

 The Institute of Museum and Library Services

-- The Institute of Museum and Library Services is an independent Federal grant-making agency dedicated to creating and sustaining a nation of learners by helping libraries and museums serve their communities.
-The institute fosters leadership, innovation, and a lifetime of learning by supporting the nation's 15,000 museums and 122,000 libraries.
-The Institute also encourages partnerships to expand the educational benefit of libraries and museums.
+- The Institute of Museum and Library Services is an independent federal grant-making agency dedicated to creating and sustaining a nation of learners by helping libraries and museums serve their communities.
+The institute fosters leadership, innovation and a lifetime of learning by supporting the nation's 15,000 museums and 122,000 libraries.
+The institute also encourages partnerships to expand the educational benefit of libraries and museums.
 Created by the Museum and Library Services Act of 1996, P.L.
 104-208, IMLS administers the Library Services and Technology Act and the Museum Services Act.
-In 2003, Congress reauthorized the Museum and Library Services Act, P.L.
-108-81, reaffirming the vital role that museums and libraries play in our communities.
-The Institute receives policy advice from the presidentially-appointed, Senate confirmed National Museum and Library Services Board.
+In 2003, Congress re-authorized the Museum and Library Services Act, P.L.
+108-81, re-affirming the vital role that museums and libraries play in our communities.
+The institute receives policy advice from the president-appointed, Senate-confirmed National Museum and Library Services Board.

 Library Of Congress

-- Library of Congress American Memory American Memory is the front door to primary source materials relating to the history and culture of the United States.
-There are more than 125 online collections available to educators, students, and the general public.
-Collection formats include digitized documents, manuscripts, films, photographs, prints, sound recordings, and maps.
+- Library of Congress American Memory: American Memory is the front door to primary source materials relating to the history and culture of the United States.
+More than 125 online collections are available to educators, students and the general public.
+Collection formats include digitized documents, manuscripts, films, photographs, prints, sound recordings and maps.

-- US Mint, HIP Pocket Change Program The History in your Pocket (HIP) Pocket Change website was launched in July 1999 by the United States Mint.
-HIP Pocket Change is designed to be a fun, educational tool for students and teachers that generates interest in coins, the mint, and U.S history.
+- U.S. Mint, HIP Pocket Change Program The History in your Pocket Pocket Change website was launched in July 1999 by the U.S. Mint.
+The HIP Pocket Change is designed to be a fun, educational tool for students and teachers that generates interest in coins, the mint and U.S. history.